-In the process of planning a room system, mistakes can easily be made which can lead to additional costs as well as safety risks.
-Our new Whitepaper talks about the 6 most common mistakes made when planning a room system so you can avoid making them in the future.
+When planning for a new hazardous storage system, mistakes can easily be made - leading to additional costs as well as safety risks for anyone involved.
+Our new Whitepaper talks about the 6 most common mistakes businesses make when planning a new storage system... helping you to avoid making the same mistakes.

 Depending on the properties and the amount of the hazardous materials being stored, building regulations for storage apply.
 In the case of acids or alkalis, special PE liners, for example, must be provided in the spill pallet.
 For flammable media, legal fire protection regulations must also be observed.
 If there is an explosive atmosphere, the ATEX Directive 2014/34 / EU must be observed.
 If different media are being stored, the assembly instructions must be observed.